 Victims may be unwilling to come forward to law enforcement or public protection agencies, indeed, not seeing themselves as victims, or fearing further reprisals from their abusers.
-Victims may also not always be recognised as such, by others who come into contact with them which is why recognising the signs and reporting concerns is so important.
+Modern Slavery victims may also not always be recognised by others who come into contact with them which is why recognising the signs and reporting concerns is so important.